akkartik/mu/README.md

   write.

 * Start running the single failing test alone.
-This involves modifying the top of the program (or the final `.subx` file passed in to `subx translate`) by replacing the call to `run-tests` with a call to the appropriate `test-` function.
+This involves modifying the top of the program (or the final `.subx` file passed in to `bootstrap translate`) by replacing the call to `run-tests` with a call to the appropriate `test-` function.

-* Generate a trace for the failing test while running your program in emulated mode (`subx run`):
+* Generate a trace for the failing test while running your program in emulated mode (`bootstrap run`):
   ```
   $ ./bootstrap translate input.subx -o binary
   $ ./bootstrap --trace run binary arg1 arg2  2>trace
   ```
-  The ability to generate a trace is the essential reason for the existence of `subx run` mode.
+  The ability to generate a trace is the essential reason for the existence of `bootstrap run` mode.
 It gives far better visibility into program internals than running natively.

 * As a further refinement, it is possible to render label names in the trace by adding a second flag to both the `translate` and `run` commands:
   ```
   $ ./bootstrap --debug translate input.subx -o binary
-  $ ./bootstrap --debug --trace run binary arg1 arg2  2>trace
+  $ ./bootstrap --trace run binary arg1 arg2  2>trace
   ```
-  `subx --debug translate` emits a mapping from label to address in a file called `labels`. `subx --debug --trace run` reads in the `labels` file at the start and prints out any matching label name as it traces each instruction executed.
+  `bootstrap --debug translate` emits a mapping from label to address in a file called `labels`. `bootstrap --trace run` reads in the `labels` file if it exists and prints out any matching label name as it traces each instruction executed.

   Here's a sample of what a trace looks like, with a few boxes highlighted: